-The applicant shall pay the fee for the determination of damages [EUR] in accordance with Part 6.
+The applicant shall pay the fixed fee and, where applicable, the value based fee for the determination of damages in accordance with Part 6.
 Rule 15.2 shall apply mutatis mutandis.

-Rule 133 - Value-based fee for the determination of damages
+Rule 133 - Determination of the value-based fee for the determination of damages

-Where the value of the determination of damages is assessed by the applicant to exceed damages based on the assessment under Rule 131.2(e) exceeds [EUR] the applicant shall pay a fee based on the value-based fee of that assessment for the determination of damages in accordance with Part 6 [Rules 370.2(b) and 371.4]
+Where the value of the action exceeds EUR500.000 the applicant shall pay a value based fee for the determination of damages in accordance with Part 6.

-Rule 134 - Examination as to formal requirements of the Application for the determination of damages
+$Rule\ 134-Examination\ as\ to\ formal\ requirements\ of\ the\ Application\ for\ the\ determination\ of\ damages$

 - 1. The Registry shall, as soon as practicable after the lodging of the Application for the determination of damages, examine whether the requirements of Rules 126, 131.1 and .2(d) and (e) and 132 have been complied with. - 2.
 If the Application for the determination of damages does not comply with the requirements referred to in paragraph 1, the Registry shall invite the applicant to correct the deficiencies noted within a time period to be specified. - 3.
-Rule 16.4 to .6 shall apply mutatis mutandis.
+Rule 16.4 to .5 shall apply mutatis mutandis.